Ards and North Down vacancy & dereliction study

 B) What is commercial dereliction and vacancy?

 Vacancy is normally categorised is domestic and non-domestic.
-Non-domestic includes churches, community and club properties.
-Whereas commercial units focuses solely on commercial (business) units.
+Non-domestic includes churches, community properties and club premises.
+However, commercial units focuses solely on commercial (business) units.
 A charity shop within a commercial unit is considered a commercial property.

 Vacant properties are empty, unused and usually securely locked.
 Derelict properties are neglected, typically uninhabitable, and in severe disrepair.
 Often derelict properties have been unused for a long-time, and require a higher level of work (potentially structural works) to return to regular use.